 - Taking guided tours offers another way to get around in Hawaii.
 Some, but not all, tours will pick up tourists at or near the major resort areas.

-- Beyond the government-operated bus services we’ve just listed, taxis and shuttle services are also available on all islands.
+- Beyond the government-operated bus services we’ve just listed, taxis, Uber and shuttle services are also available on all the major islands.

 What is the easiest way to navigate the bus routes and schedules in Hawaii?

 Trying to figure out the bus schedule and route system on an island that you’re not familiar with can be confusing.
 Google Maps can save you lots of time and frustration.
 Enter your starting and destination addresses.
 Then, choose the public transportation option/icon.
 Next, choose the time of day that you want to start.
 Google Maps will generate your options with total travel time.
 Click on your desired option for more details on bus numbers, pick up locations, schedule, transfers, fares, distances to walk, etc.

 As an example, I generated the following bus plan to get from the Outrigger Waikiki Beach Resort to the USS Arizona Memorial on Oahu.
 The following shows a screen shot of what that search and one of the options looks like.
 View this link for more details on this particular search.